-CAEN’s main service areas include:
+CAEN’s main IT service areas include:

-- Research Computing which provides consulting to faculty and researchers on software and hardware needs, high performance computing, and cloud computing resources.
+- Research Computing provides consulting to faculty and researchers on software or hardware needs, high-performance computing, and U-M cloud computing resources.

-General inquiries about the information technology environment at the College of Engineering can also be directed to Dan Maletta, Executive Director of Information Technology.
+General inquiries about the Michigan Engineering IT environment can also be directed to Dan Maletta, Executive Director of Information Technology.